-- Propellant Safety Per the NASA Cabin Safety Standards [See applicable safety requirements documents on page 293]., we are not permitted to use propellants that are inherently reactive, unstable or toxic to life.
-Propellants and individual components must be inert on their own when unprovoked by any external energetic force and in safed configuration. - System Mass & Volume Prior GT-1 propulsion development work had placed a goal limit of less than 3,000 cm volume and 10 kg mass for the propulsion system and propellants to allow reservation for other systems.
+- Propellant Safety Per the NASA Cabin Safety Standards <INSERT CITATION TO NASA STANDARD>, we are not permitted to use propellants that are inherently reactive, unstable or toxic to life.
+Propellants and individual components must be inert on their own when unprovoked by any external energetic force and in safed configuration. - System Mass & Volume Prior GT-1 propulsion development work had placed a goal limit of less than 3,000 cm3 volume and 10 kg mass for the propulsion system and propellants to allow reservation for other systems.
 The propulsion system must meet or exceed the same requirements.

 - Total Runtime Required In orbital mechanical analysis, maneuvers are approximated as instantaneous accelerations given that the propulsion system burn time is sufficiently short compared to the trajectory's transit time.
 Also, propulsion systems have an upper limit on the operation time.
 Hence, to allow accuracy to the trajectory analysis, the runtime should not exceed more than 1% of a given flight leg.
 Also the runtime should not exceed the manufacturer's lifetime limit.
-To enable this, the propulsion system needs to have sufficient thrust and runtime to impart sufficient impulse for a given DeltaV maneuver. - Maximum Thrust Does Not Exceed 1g Acceleration Propulsion system, for the 6U mass of 14kg, must not have a thrust that exceeds 137.2N so that acceleration on the vehicle does not exceed 1g (9.8 m/s).
-This is due to the defined structural limit of deployable systems in the Structures & Mechanisms section of the ACS GT-2 report [reference S&Mech section on page 57].
+To enable this, the propulsion system needs to have sufficient thrust and runtime to impart sufficient impulse for a given DeltaV maneuver. - Maximum Thrust Does Not Exceed 1g Acceleration Propulsion system, for the 6U mass of 14kg, must not have a thrust that exceeds 137.2N so that acceleration on the vehicle does not exceed 1g (9.8 m/s2).
+This is due to the defined structural limit of deployable systems in the Structures & Mechanisms section of the ACS GT-2 report (CITATION).